ricardopsantos/RJSP_Security/README.md

 }
 ```

-__Step 3:__ The client app receives the server public key, and then with is (client) private key do a secure/encripted request to the server.
+Step 3: The client app receives the server public key, and then with is (client) private key do a secure/encrypted request to the server.

 ```swift
 static func secure(encrypted: Data, userID: String) -> RequestModel {